simonswu23/Scripts/README.md

   - clears hazards and screens at the end of each turn
   - (check) on entry trigger
   - TODO: also clear terrain

-- Finale
+- Confection
-  - restores 1/4 hp to allies after using each attack
+  - lowers all foes evasion by 1 at the end of each turn
+  - foes with lowered evasion cannot switch, and their attack scales with evasion drops

 - Silver Scales
   - takes 1/2 damage from moves with side effect chances, 100% chance to trigger side effect chances of wind moves